khingarthur/Jomacs_terraform_project/README.md

     There are two ways for deploying the infrastructure

     1. Automation
-    Push the "Main" directory to your github account.
+    Push the "Main" directory to your github account, deployement of the infrastructure begins auto,atically.
-    NOTE: The workflow needs user interaction to either create or destroy, this make user ability to destroy the infrastructure by re running the job and inserting 2 when asked.
-    You can comment out the user input to avoid user interaction.

     2. Manual
     Run terraform init, to initialize the terraform provider configuration